ViktorMetodiev13/LearnIt/README.md

 $ node ./server.js
 ```

-And the server will start listening on port 8080.
+Then the server will start listening on port 8080.